cahlan/youth-gospel-study-curriculum/weeks/week-9.md

 ### Study

 As you study the scriptures below, try to understand the following:
 * Who exactly was the Book of Mormon written for?
-Who are the audiences?
+Who are the intended audiences?
 *

 #### Scriptures